 Most people don’t begin their marriage expecting it to end in divorce.
-For those who are ending a marriage, having a sound financial plan can help keep you organized during the divorce process and help you plan for your financial future after the divorce.
+For those who are ending a marriage, having a sound financial plan can help keep you organized during the process and help you plan for your future after.
+Here’s how to organize your finances before, during, and after divorce.

 You will need to gather important documents to start the divorce process.
 Both parties will have to complete a sworn statement of their income, expenses, assets and liabilities.
 This document, which is filed with the court, shows the divorcing couple’s financial situation and is what the judge will use to determine alimony and child support payments.

 For those who have not handled the finances, filling out this statement can be overwhelming.
-It helps to work with a financial advisor to navigate this process, preferably a Certified Financial Advisor (CFA) or Certified Divorce Financial Analyst™ (CDFA™) who specializes in the financial issues surrounding divorce.
+It helps to work with a financial advisor to navigate this process, preferably a Certified Financial Planner™ (CFP®) or Certified Divorce Financial Analyst® (CDFA®) who specializes in the financial issues surrounding divorce.
 Both can help you manage your immediate financial needs and help set goals and objectives for investing and retirement planning.

 You will need to gather estate planning documents such as Wills, Powers of Attorney, trusts and pre-nuptial agreements.
 Pull together financial information such as bank account statements, investment account statements, credit card statements, tax returns for the past 5 years and business partnership agreements.
 Organize income information such as payroll statements, investment property income, insurance coverage information and deeds and titles for vehicles and real estate.